On This Day December 12

 2007 – R&B legend Ike Turner, credited by many music historians with making the first rock ‘n roll record in 1951, dies of a cocaine overdose at the age of 76.
 Turner was the former husband of superstar Tina Turner.
 The couple enjoyed a string of late 60s-early 70s hits, including “Proud Mary” and “River Deep Mountain High.”

-1967 – “Guess Who’s Coming to Dinner,” a groundbreaking movie about an interracial romantic relationship starring Katharine Hepburn, Spencer Tracy, Sidney Poitier and Katharine Houghton, opens in theaters.
+1967 – “Guess Who’s Coming to Dinner,” a groundbreaking movie about an interracial romantic relationship, starring Katharine Hepburn, Spencer Tracy and Sidney Poitier, opens in theaters.
 It is the ninth movie to pair Hepburn with Tracy, who died less than three weeks after filming ended.

 1980 – American oil tycoon Armand Hammer pays $5.1 million at auction for a notebook containing writings by artist-inventor Leonardo da Vinci.
 The manuscript, written around 1508, is among over two dozen books da Vinci produced during his lifetime.